We’re leading a bio-industrial revolution.

 Manchester has a major role to play in the delivery of the UK governments Bioeconomy and Clean Growth strategies that will propel the UK to sustainable future growth.

-Industrial biotechnology research is revolutionising our understanding of chemical and biological processes.
+Biotechnology research is revolutionising our understanding of chemical and biological processes.
 With new discoveries in biotechnology holding the key to developing solutions to some of the world’s greatest challenges such as feeding a growing population and offering new alternatives to our scarce natural resources.

 In a series of flash lectures, experts from Manchester address the big questions the world must answer in building back from the pandemic.